Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 #### O-TX types

 There are 3 types of O-TX
-- Deploy: Deploy a new Omni-UTXO token
+- Deploy: Deploy a new OMNI-UTXO token

     ```js
     {